Northern Territory

 Jeff Little, General Manager, Brunei Meat Export Company (left) and Dr. Tony Hayne spaying buffalo at Opium Creek Station using the Willis technique

-The NT Buffalo Industry Council Inc. (NT BIC) is an incorporated association that represents the majority of buffalo producers in the Northern Territory.
+The NT Buffalo Industry Council Inc. (NT BIC) is an incorporated association that represents buffalo producers in the Northern Territory.

 The NT BIC does not trade in its own right, but seeks market opportunities for live animals, meat products (TenderBuff) and genetics within Australia and internationally on behalf of its members.